raspberrypi/documentation/configuration/wireless/headless.md

 country=<Insert 2 letter ISO 3166-1 country code here>

 network={
- ssid="<Name of your WiFi>"
- psk="<Password for your WiFi>"
+ ssid="<Name of your wireless LAN>" psk="<Password for your wireless lAN>"
 }
 ```

-Note that some older WiFi dongles don't support 5GHz networks.
+Note that some older wireless dongles don't support 5GHz networks.

 More information on the `wpa_supplicant.conf` file can be found [here](wireless-cli.md).
 See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of 2 letter ISO 3166-1 country codes.